SohamVaidya12/ISL-Interpreter-system/README.md

 ![ISL Interpreter Logo](logo1.png)

 # ISL-Interpretation-system
-ISL Project- This project aims to bridge the communication gap be tween the deaf and normal population by developing an ISL interpreter system.
-We successfully curated a vital dataset and implemented the key models.
- These models collectively demonstrated promising re sults in translating short sign phrases to text, especially in emergency scenarios.

- Link of Youtube Video-https://youtu.be/Sd71eDOXi5g?si=fT-ETxR5tS8eq8QE
+The Indian Sign Language (ISL) Interpreter System bridges the communication gap between the hearing-impaired and non-signing individuals.
+It utilizes curated datasets and advanced models, including 3D CNN, CNN-LSTM, and object detection with cvzone, to translate short sign words into text in real time.
+This system addresses challenges in emergency communication and promotes accessibility.